aylmercarson/emsurge/INSTRUCTIONS.md

 - All the above whilst keeping a nice Git history that can be used to understand the history of the code and for troubleshooting.
 - Understand relatively complex requirements written in English and extend the system accordingly.

-## Exercise 1 - Software Engineer Principles & Communication Skills
+## Exercise 1 - *Required* - Software Engineer Principles & Communication Skills
 Please, write down a quick explanation of what are, in your opinion, the 3 most important issues with the current solution, in order of relative importance.

-## Exercise 2 - Refactoring Technique
+## Exercise 2 - *Required* - Refactoring Technique
 Please, proceed to refactor the solution to solve the issues you mentioned in Exercise 1.

-## Exercise 3 - Replication of Existing Patterns in a Solution
+## Exercise 3 - *Required* - Replication of Existing Patterns in a Solution
 Please, replicate the same functionality for animals.
 I.e. there should be a page showing a list of animals.
 Clicking on an animal should show the details of the animal.
 An animal has the following properties:
 - Id
 - Species
 - Subspecies

-## Exercise 4 - Large Changes & Distributed Systems
+## Exercise 4 - *Highly* Recommended - Large Changes & Distributed Systems
 Please, change the system so that it uses a file as the source of People and Animals.
 Pay particular attention to the Open/Closed principle.
 You can choose whatever file format you prefer.
 The data in the file should match.

-## Exercise 5 - Modelling Complex Business Logic
+## Exercise 5 - *Bonus* -  Modelling Complex Business Logic
 You have received the following request from our stakeholders.
 Modify the system so that it can cope with these new requirements.

 1. Animals can be exclusively classified as Domestic or Wild.